Kurt Hugo Schneider: Collaboration with Coca-Cola

 In 2013, Schneider and Coca-Cola created music videos featuring creative covers of two 2011 singles: Calvin Harris' "Feel So Close" and Of Monsters and Men's "Little Talks" for a campaign called "The Sounds of AHH".
 Commercial edits of the singles premiered on the inaugural episode of season 13 of American Idol on January 14, 2014, on FOX.

 In the two new versions, recreated by Schneider, he is shown making the track playing only Coca-Cola bottles, glasses and cans.
 In addition, "Feels So Close" features the vocals of Sam Tsui whereas on the track "Little Talks", he is accompanied musically by beatboxing cellist Kevin Olusola.

 Chess and puzzles

 Schneider played for Yale's chess team.
 He currently holds a USCF Elo rating of 2235, holding the title of master, and has held a blindfolded simultaneous exhibition for the comedy series The Try Guys.
 He has also featured at the CES 2014 in the HRM Chess Tournament, hosted by Nordic Semiconductor in Las Vegas, while playing against Magnus Carlsen.

 In February 2020, Schneider created a sudoku-based puzzle for Cracking the Cryptic.

+In March 2025, Schneider solved a sudoku-based puzzle with Cracking the Cryptic.